-Adventure is diverse in China with a landscape that stretches from grasslands, deserts, mountains, rivers, and almost 9000 miles in coastline.
-But breathtaking scenery isn’t all that this country has to offer.
+Adventure is diverse in China, with a landscape that stretches from grasslands, deserts, mountains, rivers, and almost 9000 miles of coastline.
+Breathtaking scenery isn’t all that this country has to offer.

 欢迎 – Welcome to China